-Other nudging mechanisms were presented by Jesse and Jannach in their in-depth research [11] where they conducted a thorough literature review and identified 87 distinct nudging mechanisms.
+Other nudging mechanisms presented by Jesse and Jannach in their in-depth research [11] where they conducted a thorough literature review and identified 87 distinct nudging mechanisms.
 They then grouped these mechanisms into a new taxonomy, although not all of them had been previously applied in the context of RSs.
 Nevertheless, the authors proposed several potential methods for incorporating these mechanisms into RSs.
-They described the provision of recommendation as an implicit nudge, as it incorporates various mechanisms that have been identified in the literature.
-Some of these applied mechanisms include hiding nudge, which involves hiding or de-emphasizing certain options or pieces of information and only presenting a specific subset of the available choices to nudge users towards selecting or prioritizing other options.
+They described the provision of recommendation as implicit nudge, as it incorporates various mechanisms that have been identified in the literature.
+Some of these applied mechanisms include hiding nudge, which involves hiding or de-emphasizing certain options or pieces of information and only present a specific subset of the available choices in order to nudge users towards selecting or prioritizing other options.
 Furthermore, positioning nudge, which means altering the placement or positioning of recommendations or other pieces of information or providing a particular ranking of the choices.
-Another approach is to increase the "ease and convenience" of selecting particular items.
+For example, a recommender system might position certain recommendations more prominently on a user's screen or give some recommendations more salient placement or size in order to increase the likelihood that the user will select them.
+Alternatively, it might position recommendations in a way that encourages users to consider a wider range of options.
+Another approach is to increases the "ease and convenience" of selecting particular items.
 This involves manipulating the choice architecture to increase the likelihood that people will select certain options by making them more visible and accessible.

-Although Nudging promotes positive outcomes such as healthier behaviors, increased access to diverse information, and decreased selective exposure behavior and filter bubble, the use of nudging in RSs raises ethical concerns regarding the extent to which it can influence user behavior, autonomy, and decision-making.
+Although Nudging promotes positive outcomes such as healthier behaviors, increased access to diverse information, and decreased selective exposure behavior and filter bubble, the use of nudging in RSs raises ethical concerns regarding the extent to which it can influence user behavior, autonomy, and decisionmaking.
 This has led to a growing debate over the ethics of nudging in RSs.
 One of the key issues is the impact of nudging on the democratic public sphere, as it can potentially reinforce existing power dynamics and limit user autonomy.
 This raises important questions about the role of nudging in promoting democratic values and the responsibility of designers and developers in ensuring that nudging is used ethically in RSs.
 In this context, the next section will discuss the ethics of nudging and its implications for the democratic public sphere.